PrinciplesDotDev/principles/invisible-visible.md

 ## Why

-* Understanding is the cornerstone for progress.
-The greater the understanding the better the communication, efficiency and effectiveness of a team is.
+* Understanding is what allows an outcome to be reached.
+The greater the understanding the better the communication, efficiency and effectiveness of a team.

 ## How